magenta-aps/cprbroker/PART/Source/CprBroker/BatchClient/ReadMe.txt

 /otherDb	: Connection string to any other database (depends on actual task) /appToken	: Application token passed to CPR broker /userToken	: User token passed to CPR broker
+/pmUrl		: URL to PersonmasterServiceLibrary.BasicOp.svc
+/pmSpn		: SpnName to be used with person master

 ============
 RefreshData